Visit our villages to experience the taste of tradition

 A guide to 6 beautiful small towns and their traditional dishes

-Canale di Tenno, a medieval lakeside town
+Canale di Tenno, a stone’s throw from the lake

-Active weekend in San Lorenzo in Banale
+A weekend of well-being in San Lorenzo in Banale

 At the foot of the Brenta Dolomites and just a short distance from Lake Molveno, San Lorenzo in Banale is the ideal place for a couple’s weekend built around nature, sport and tradition.
 Outside the village are pathways leading to the Adamello-Brenta nature park, while within the town itself you can wander through its courtyards, squares and ancient barns.
 And don’t miss out on a taste of ciuìga, a traditional style of sausage with a strong flavour.